TateRCXVII/agario-game/FileLogger/README.md

 # Comments to Evaluators:
 The FileLogging in theory works.
 We weren't sure how to inject it into our networking or other classes.

-# Time Estimate vs. Actual Breakdown
-*estimate*: 3
-*actual*: 5 - we thought that with the lab it'd be easier to implement this.
-But, given all the specificities of the custom logger, it was tough to adapt the code on such a fresh topic as dependency injection.

 # Assignment Specific Topics